0x1iii1ii/PPPwn-Luckfox/README.md

 ## Installation

-Download one of the custom buildroot image for your respective Luckfox models below or from the [release](https://github.com/0x1iii1ii/PPPwn-Luckfox/releases) pages.
+Download one of the custom buildroot image for your respective Luckfox models below or from the [release](https://github.com/0x1iii1ii/PPPwn-Luckfox/releases) pages.<br>
+*If you use the pre-build image, you only need to follow step 1: flash the image, and you're done with the installation setup!
 - NAND Flash boot

    Luckfox Model  | Buildroot Image